 Additional Information & Contact: Dept. of Psychiatry

 Henry R. Kranzler, M.D. is Professor of Psychiatry and Director of the Center for Studies of Addiction at the University of Pennsylvania’s Perelman School of Medicine.
 His research focuses on the genetics and pharmacological treatment of substance dependence, with a particular emphasis on precision addiction medicine.
 His research has been continuously supported since 1987 by grants from the National Institutes of Health.
-He has authored or co-authored more than 500 journal articles, book chapters, and books, is a member of the editorial board of five peer-review journals, and is the Editor of Alcoholism: Clinical and Experimental Research.
+He has authored or co-authored more than 600 journal articles, book chapters, and books, is a member of the editorial board of three peer-review journals, and is the Editor of Alcoholism: Clinical and Experimental Research.
 His work currently focuses on the molecular genetics of substance dependence and the personalized treatment of alcohol, opioid, and nicotine use disorders using a pharmacogenetic approach.

 Grants & Funding

 - Co-Principal Investigator on Million Veterans Program grant I01 BX003341 01: Genetic Vulnerability for Sustained Multi-Substance Use in MVP.

 - Co-Principal Investigator on National Institute on Drug Abuse grant P30 DA046345: Penn PET Addiction Center of Excellence (Penn PACE)

 Crist RC, Vickers-Smith R, Kember RL, Rentsch CT, Xu H, Edelman EJ, Hartwell EE, Kampman KM, Kranzler HR.
 Analysis of genetic and clinical factors associated with buprenorphine response.
 Drug and Alcohol Dependence.
 227:109013, 2021.